jzhang369/deep-learning/GPT.md

     + A small number of add-on layers are tuned, which can be swapped in and out at inference time.

+## ChatGPT Prompt Engineering

+Principles of Prompting
++ Write clear and specific instructions.
+    + clear $\neq$ short
++ Give the model time to think.
+    + Tactic 1: Specify steps to complete a task
+        + Step 1: ...
+        + Step 2: ...
+        + ...
+        + Step N: ...
+    + Tactic 2: Instruct the model to work out its own solution before rushing into a conclusion.

 ## About Langchain

 [Video](https://www.youtube.com/watch?v=aywZrzNaKjs)